South Western Sydney

 Breakthrough Employment Mentoring Program

-Whitelion has been supporting young people in New South Wales since 2009.
+Whitelion Youth has been supporting young people in New South Wales since 2009.

-To learn more about Whitelion in New South Wales contact:
+To learn more about Whitelion Youth in New South Wales contact:

 Break Through Youth Employment Mentoring (Break Through) helps young people plan for, gain and retain employment.
 The program operates across Campbelltown and Camden.
-Break Through partners with a local TAFE to train community mentors who are matched one-to-one with young people and use their personal experience and professional networks to assist the young person to ﬁnd work experience, training or employment locally.
+Break Through partners with a local TAFE to train community focussed mentors who are matched one-to-one with young people and use their personal experience and professional networks to assist the young person to develop the skills and confidence necessary to ﬁnd work experience, training and employment.

 Young People aged 16-25 who lack exposure to positive working role models (e.g. namely young people who have experienced intergenerational disadvantage and unemployment).